Delboy/EatMe/TESTING.md

 ![log status](assets/images/log-status.png)

 ### EPIC | Admin
-*As a Admin I can view, create, edit and delete all recipes and comments so that I can control the websites content.*
+*As an Admin I can view, create, edit and delete all recipes and comments so that I can control the website's content.*
-- Admins have full access to CRUD functionallity for both recipes and comments in the admins page.
+- Admins have full access to CRUD functionality for both recipes and comments in the admins page.

 ![admin](assets/images/admin.png)

-*As a Admin I can feature recipes so that I can highlight them on the home page.*
+*As an Admin I can feature recipes so that I can highlight them on the home page.*
-- Admins can select any recipe to be featured form the admins page.
+- Admins can select any recipe to be featured from the admins page.

 ![featured](assets/images/featured.gif)